 Some might ask, why do we have to let the market dictate the cost?
 Why can’t developers just sell the houses at the price it cost them to build it?
-Consider this example: the market price of a 2 bedroom house might be £200,000.
+Consider this example: the market price of a 2 bedroom house might be £150,000.
 The land costs the developer £50,000 to buy, and the construction cost another £50,000.
-So the developer generously forties the massive profit and sells the property affordable, at cost: £100,000.
+So the developer generously forfeits the massive profit and sells the property affordably, at cost: £100,000.
 The lucky buyer becomes a homeowner at half the market price.
-But then the same lucky buyer is then able to sell the property at market price, reaping a huge profit of £100,000 with next to no effort.
-Now the property is immediately back at market price, and the developer’s generosity only benefited the first buyer.
+But then the same lucky buyer is then able to then sell the property at market price, reaping a huge profit of £50,000 with very little effort.
+Now the property is immediately back at market price, and only the first buyer benefits from the developer’s generosity.

 In the UK, property developers rarely, if ever, practice such generosity.
 They are financially savvy, and will not be taken advantage of.
 But politicians are not property developers, nor are they necessarily as financially savvy.
 Thus governments sometimes invest in making ‘affordable housing’ available for sale.
 Of course, the houses very quickly return to market prices, effectively ripping off the public purse to whomever was lucky enough to be the first buyer of this property.
 Alternatively, the government can mandate that property developers include a proportion of ‘affordable housings’ in every housing development.
 How this works out in practice is that property developers dedicate a proportion of the development to low-quality and high density housing, which is actually sold at market price, and frequently still not affordable to those on average incomes!